-Dorothy F. Bailey was appointed to the Prince George's County Planning Board in June, 2011 and serves as Vice Chair of the Board.
+Dorothy F. Bailey was appointed to the Prince George's County Planning Board in June 2011, reappointed in October 2019, and serves as Vice Chair of the Board.

 Background & Experience